 The biggest distinction between man made food and GMO’s is that scientists usually mess with the DNA of a particular plant, introducing characteristics and traits through controversial techniques such as using a viral carrier to change the structure of the DNA.
 Basically they use a virus to infest the food and replicate the trait with in it’s DNA.
 Another technique is using a bacteria carrier to infiltrate the food and attach the new DNA characteristic to the food.
 With the onset and discovery of DNA technology science has found a way to speed up the process of changing the DNA within food.
 I personally don’t like the unknown… but if DNA didn’t change or wasn’t mixed up every once in a while we wouldn’t have some awesome looking people and fun and tasty foods.

-Now there is a huge debate about manmade and GMO… whether the DNA being changed through breeding (cultivation) or through a petrie dish is an argument for the ages.
+Now there is a huge debate about man made and GMO.
+Whether the DNA being changed through breeding (cultivation) or through a petrie dish is an argument for the ages.
 Through the means of cross pollination and grafting we have been able to change the DNA of some “wild” plants put together some really cool fruits and veggies that have been nourishing us for many centuries.
 Here are just some of them:

 Carrots look, taste and feel very different to it’s wild ancestors.
-The first carrots as root vegetables were cultivated in Afghanistan about 1100 years ago, but there is evidence that they may have grown as far back as 5000 years.
+The first carrots as root vegetables were cultivated in Afghanistan about 1100 years ago.
+There is evidence that they may have grown as far back as 5000 years.
 These carrots were nothing like the straight orange colored ones with greens growing out the top.
 Ancient carrots where very thin, white or purple and tasted more bitter than sweet.
 It wasn’t until the 16th century when some Dutch botanists turned the purple carrot into the bright orange carrot we know and love today.
 An added fun fact:

 One of my favorite fruits looks nothing like it’s wild counterpart… and I mean nothing.
 The domesticated banana aka the “Cavendish” banana is actually a sterile plant and cannot be grown without the help of man.
 The wild banana is much smaller, green and has seeds the size of pomegranate seeds.
-From the outside it looks more like a shiny squash than a yummy big yellow banana.
+From the outside it looks more like a shiny squash than a yummy big yellow banana

-Marketing and science has changed our whole food system… I don’t claim to have all the answers but I do know that much of what we think we know is usually wrong.
+Marketing and science has changed our whole food system.
+I don’t claim to have all the answers, but I do know that much of what we think we know is usually wrong.